mirage/mirage-www/tmpl/wiki/hello-world.md

 make
 ```

-This builds a UNIX binary called `mir-main` that contains the simple console
+This builds a UNIX binary called `mir-console` that contains the simple console
 application.
-If you are on a multicore machine and want to do parallel
+If you are on a multicore machine and want to do parallel builds,
-builds, `export OPAMJOBS=4` (or some other value equal to the number of
+`export OPAMJOBS=4` (or some other value equal to the number of cores) will do
-cores) will do the trick.
+the trick.

 ```
 mirage run
 # or run the binary directly
-./mir-main
+./mir-console
 ```

-Since this is a simple Unix application, you can just run it directly, and
+Since this is a normal Unix binary, you can just run it directly, and observe
-observe the exciting console commands that our `for` loop is generating.
+the exciting console commands that our `for` loop is generating.

 #### Building a Xen unikernel